-Clicking an element in the component and pressing F3 starts a reference search: It opens the search results window and lists all occurrences of the selected element in the EB GUIDE model.
+To start a reference search, select an element in the component and press F3.
+The search results window opens and lists all occurrences of the selected element in the EB GUIDE model.

 6.6.1.2.3.
 Toolbox component

 All tools you need for modeling are available in the Toolbox component, also referred to as Toolbox.
 Depending on the element that is displayed in the content area, the Toolbox offers a different set of tools, which can be dragged into the content area or the Navigation component.
 The Toolbox can for example contain the following: